-The Associate of Science (A.S.) degree in Pre-Health Care Professions is designed to provide the foundation necessary for transfer to a four year degree program in a pre-health care field, accredited health diploma or certificate program.
+The Associate of Science in Pre-Health Professions degree is designed to provide the foundation necessary for transfer to a four year degree program in a pre-health care field, accredited health diploma or certificate program.
 This program is designed to prepare students for admission to their choice in of health related fields.
-In this program, Biology, Chemistry and Mathematics will provide students with a solid background toward their chosen health career program,
+In this program, Biology, Chemistry and Mathematics will provide students with a solid background toward their chosen health career program.